-WASH and dry your hands before putting on gloves.

-DO NOT TOUCH the outside of your gloves when you take them off.

-DISCARD gloves with holes, tears, or worn areas.
+- WASH and dry your hands before putting on gloves. - CLEAN off the outside of your gloves before taking them off.
+DO NOT TOUCH the outside of your gloves when you take them off. - DISCARD gloves with holes, tears, or worn areas.